Video: 13 Checkpoints to critically assess the quality of your brand marketing plans

 The quality of a brand marketing plan depends on the quality of each part, and not on the sum of all parts.
 Like a chain, its strength lies in the weakest link.
 Quite often there is a gap between situation analysis and strategy formulation on the one hand, and tactics and actions on the other hand.
 A good brand marketing plan links both ends, such that marketing & sales tactics and actions effectively leverage opportunities in the market that have been identified through analysis.

 Our expert-trainer of The Pharma Brand Planning Course, Edouard Demeire, discusses in the above video a 13-point checklist for pharma brand managers to help them to critically assess the quality of their plans.
 The following is a summary.

 PART 1 – What is the market situation today?

-The identification, quantification, and understanding (in terms of their beliefs, mindsets, behaviors, attitudes and stage of adoption) of the most important stakeholders should be based on market research and provide insights to tactical design.
+- The identification, quantification, and understanding (in terms of their beliefs, mindsets, behaviours, attitudes and stage of adoption) of the most important stakeholders should be based on market research and provide insights to tactical design.

 PART 2 – Where do we want to go?

-The SWOT analysis, which summarizes the above situation analysis in the market, should be so crystal clear that it truly generates insight (1 page, with a prioritization of the SWOTs).
+- The SWOT analysis, which summarises the above situation analysis in the market, should be so crystal clear that it truly generates insight (1 page, with a prioritisation of the SWOTs).

 PART 3 – How will we get there? – How will we know whether we are on track?

-The Critical Success Factors (CSFs), which should express the desired state of stakeholder beliefs and behaviours in their decision making process leading to sales, should be very clearly defined and to the point.
-They should link back to the treatment decision trees, the selected segments and the prioritized SWOTs.
+- The Critical Success Factors (CSFs), which should express the desired state of stakeholder beliefs and behaviours in their decision making process leading to sales, should be very clearly defined and to the point.
+They should link back to the treatment decision trees, the selected segments and the prioritised SWOTs.

-Each of the actions listed in the tactical marketing plan should clearly address the stakeholder’s desired changes in behaviors and the associated CSFs.
+- Each of the actions listed in the tactical marketing plan should clearly address the stakeholder’s desired changes in behaviours and the associated CSFs.